 The highways and back roads of California are inundated with traffic.
 You simply can’t get around it.
-A lot of the vehicles you see on the roads in California are tractor trailers.
+A lot of the vehicles you see on the roads in California are tractor-trailers.
 These large trucks are vital to the state’s economy.
 The more you see them, the better the economy is performing.
-Despite this, these trucks can be quite the nuisance.
-Too many accidents involve tractor trailers for various reasons, including distracted driving.
-Our Los Angeles truck accident attorney would like to share how you can spot the signs of a distracted truck driver in this post.
+Despite this, these trucks can be quite a nuisance.
+Too many accidents involve tractor-trailers for various reasons, including distracted driving.
+Our truck crash lawyer Los Angeles would like to share how you can spot the signs of a distracted truck driver in this post.

 Long Pauses at Stop Signs and Traffic Lights

 An all too common sign of a distracted driver is when you come across a truck at an intersection controlled by a stop sign or traffic light that pauses too long.
 For example, the truck in front of you is stopped but takes longer than three seconds to accelerate after the light changes from red to green.

 It’s common for trucks and other vehicles at the top of an intersection to delay their start.
 It helps make sure that no vehicles are running the red light in the opposite direction.
 This typically takes roughly three seconds to ensure no vehicles are headed for the intersection.
 If the truck in front of you takes more than roughly five seconds to begin accelerating, it’s a good sign that the driver is distracted by something in the cab of the truck.

 When you are traveling behind a tractor-trailer take note of the braking patterns exhibited by the truck driver.
 If the truck exhibits frequent and sudden braking, no matter the traffic volume, it’s a strong sign that the driver is distracted.